Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Method

 \subsubsection{Atlas selection and fusion strategies}

-For every image $I$ the $M$ atlas images closest in GA are selected.
-Furthermore, from every pregnancy maximally one atlas image is selected, therefore we have: $M\leq n_p$.
-We define three different atlas fusion strategies: \begin{description} \item [\textbf{Single subject strategy}] The framework is trained using atlas images from a single\\ pregnancy:
+For every image $I$ the $M$ atlases closest in GA are selected from the set of available atlases $\mathcal{A}$.
+Furthermore, from every subject maximally one atlas image is selected, therefore we have: $M\leq n_p$.
+We define three different atlas fusion strategies: \begin{description} \item [\textbf{Single-subject strategy}] The framework uses atlases from a single subject $k$: